NachoColl/blockchain-web-services/docs/index.md

   <span style="font-size:14px">Figure 6.
 Fees trading and Blockchain Web Services token circular economy.</span>
 </p>

-Blockchain Web Services customers pay a bill at the end of the period as they currently do when utilizing any other online service or API.
+Customers call the platform API as much as required, wihout having to worry about blockchain fundings, and pay a bill at the end of the period as they currently do when utilizing any other online service or API.

 ## A Smart Contract Marketplace Community